SAP-samples/btp-services-intelligent-routing/03-MapCustomDomainRoutes/README.md

     ![Verification process continuation ](./images/07.png)

-    > IMPORTANT: sometimes it could happen that you have to repeat Step 10 & Step 11 a few times, depending on the output in the terminal.
+    > IMPORTANT: sometimes it could happen that you have to repeat the last steps a few times, depending on the output in the terminal.

-13. Open the certificate chain that has been created in the previous step in a text editor of your choice.
+15. Open the certificate chain that has been created in the previous step in a text editor of your choice.

     ![Certificate in text editor](./images/08.png)

-14. Open a new broswer tab, go to <https://www.identrust.com/dst-root-ca-x3> and copy the content of the entire DST Root CA X3 Certificate.
+16. Open a new broswer tab, go to <https://www.identrust.com/dst-root-ca-x3> and copy the content of the entire DST Root CA X3 Certificate.

     > Don't forget to copy the entire content including '-----BEGIN CERTIFICATE-----' and '-----END CERTIFICATE-----'

-15. Paste the content of the DST Root CA X3 Certificate to the end of the created certificate chain on your local machine that you have opened during step 12.
+17. Paste the content of the DST Root CA X3 Certificate to the end of the created certificate chain on your local machine that you have opened during step 15.
 Save it as a new file, for instance **certificate1.pem**.

     ![Certificate in text editor](./images/09.png)

-16. Upload and activate the certificates:
+18. Upload and activate the certificates:

     ```console
     cf custom-domain-upload-certificate-chain key1 certificate1.pem